 The Hill sphere lies between the L1 and L2 Lagrangian points; of the two bodies.
-The formula for the Hill radius for a body (e.g., Earth) orbiting another (e.g., the Sun) is:
+The formula for the Hill radius for a body ("B", such as the Earth) orbiting another ("C", such as the Sun) is:

 r ≈ a(1-e)3√(m/3M)

-The term tidal radius is often used when discussing entire star clusters or galaxies, distinguishing whether the dynamics of a body at that distance is determined by the cluster/galaxy or some separate entity.
+The term tidal radius is often used when discussing gravitationally-bound groups of objects such as an entire stellar cluster or galaxy: the dynamics of a body within the group's tidal radius is determined by that group rather than some other entity.